Eliud254/Eliud254/README.md

 - 🔭 I’m currently working on an e-commerce project
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning AWS ,Docker
 - 👯 I’m looking to collaborate on any project
 - 💬 Ask me about Html ,Css ,Javasript,React ,Python
 - 📫 How to reach me:eliudobure@gmail.com